Random weighting in LASSO regression

-Figure \ref{fig:boston_beta_cdf} shows the marginal posterior distributions of $\bm{\beta}$'s sampled from these four methods.
+Figure \ref{fig:boston_beta_cdf} shows the marginal posterior distributions of $\bm{\beta}$'s sampled from MCMC as well as the marginal conditional (on data) distributions of $\bm{\beta}$'s obtained from the random-weighting methods and the parametric residual bootstrap.
 For most of the coefficients, there is very good agreement among the methods.
-One notable feature is that Bayesian LASSO appears to introduce slightly more sparsity than the random-weighting schemes for the variable \texttt{age}.
+One notable feature is that the parametric residual bootstrap approach induces the least sparsity among all five methods for variables \texttt{indus} and \texttt{age}.
+In addition, Bayesian LASSO appears to introduce slightly more sparsity than the random-weighting schemes for the variable \texttt{age}.
 Besides that, random-weighting with different penalty weights (\ref{eq.Bnw.WeightPenalty2}) appears to produce lower outliers for variables \texttt{crim}, \texttt{indus} and \texttt{ptratio}.